DEPARTMENT OF BUSINESS

 Munro, Hugh, BA, PhD (Western).
 International marketing strategy, new product development and service delivery systems.

 Nitsch, Detlev, MBA, PhD (Western).
-Business strategy, international strategy, foreign entry mode choice, joint ventures and ethics.
+Business strategy, international strategy, foreign entry mode choice, joint ventures.

 Noori, A. Hamid, BSc (Pahlavi), MBA (Ottawa), PhD (Western).
 Global manufacturing, management of technology, operations strategy, performance measurement and materials management.

 Preece, Stephen, BA, BS (Brigham Young), MA, PhD (Ohio State).
 Practice and theory of interorganizational relationships.

 Ramsoomair, H. Franklin, BSc, BEd (Mt.
 Allison), MEd (Acadia), PhD (Toronto).
 Entrepreneurship in Canada and the Myers-Briggs Type Indicator

 Ravi, Peruvemba, BTech (India), MBA (Calcutta), MS (Rochester), PhD (Washington).
 Supply chain management, the marketing-manufacturing interface, demand management, production planning and scheduling.

 Rose, David, BMath (Waterloo), MBA (WLU).
 Business strategy and marketing.

 Salatka, William, BA (Michigan State), PhD, CPA (Iowa).
 Financial accounting, use of accounting information in analysis.